Skip to main content

 Electronic Green Journal bannerUCLA

-Guidelines for Reviewers
+Guidelines for Book Reviewers

 Electronic Green Journal ( EGJ) is a professional, refereed publication devoted to disseminating information concerning sources on environmental protection, conservation, management of natural resources, and ecologically-balanced regional development.
 Environmental issues frequently cross national borders; therefore, our journal encourages the international sharing of environmental expertise.
-The journal serves communities as an educational environmental resource, and includes both practical and scholarly articles, bibliographies, reviews, editorial comments, and announcements.
+The journal serves communities as an educational environmental resource, and includes both practical and scholarly articles, bibliographies, reviews, editorial comments, essays, and research reports.

 Book Review Guidelines